LeeJMorel/PathKit/.github/ISSUE_TEMPLATE/test_report.md

 ---
-name: MVP Deliverable
+name: Test report
-about: This feature is related to building our Minimum Viable Product
+about: This feature is related to product testing
 title: ''
-labels: ''
+labels: 'testers'
 assignees: ''

 ---

-**What MVP does your issue request work on?**
+**What test request work on?**
 - [ ] Physics based dice roller
 - [ ] GM customization options to all input
 - [ ] Create Exploration or Encounter modes
 - [ ] Add players/NPCS/Beasts/Shops
 - [ ] Integrated search engine
 - [ ] Notes Feature
+- [ ] Documentation & Automation Tools

 **Describe the solution you'd like**